Have you updated your contact email, cell and home phone with us?

 - Romance money mules involve fake profiles created on online dating sites.
 Once love connection is made, a money wire transfer scam is arranged through emails, direct messages, or other methods of contact.
 Stories may include a claim of bank wire issues due to foreign accounts, or a need to get money to a sick family member in the mule’s home country.
 The mule agrees to accept funds and resend them using an instant money transfer service.

-Fraudsters Use Global Crises, like COVID-19, to Phish.
+Fraudsters Use Global Crises to Phish.
 Don’t take the bait.
-Be alert to phishing emails and other COVID-19 related scams.
-This pandemic has fueled cyber criminals to prey upon our emotions about this crisis.
-These scams are designed to trick people into sending money, to disclose personal information or to click on emails and websites that deliver malware onto your computer.
-Central One will never ask for your Social Security number, ATM or debit card PIN or any other sensitive information in response to an email.
+Be alert to phishing emails and other scams.
+Cybercriminals like to prey upon our emotions when crises arise.
+These scams are designed to trick people into sending money, disclosing personal information, or clicking on emails and websites that deliver malware onto your computer.
+Central One will never ask for your Social Security number, ATM or debit card PIN, or any other sensitive information in response to an email.

 Protect your card from skimming devices